 8. Pack a Picnic

 Spring weather is picnic weather!

 There are plenty of picnic spots in Athens for spreading out a blanket and relaxing over good food and drink.
 Slow down, enjoy the scenery, the company and the conversation.

 Make Your Plans and Book Today

 We look forward to seeing you this spring in Athens!
-Over 100 local businesses have taken the pledge to Go Safely, so you can feel comfortable taking this Georgia getaway.

 Why wait?
 Book your Athens Spring Getaway today!